lisaross/tana-beginners/memory-bank/progress.md

 ## Current Status
 - Project is in initial setup phase
-- PRD has been created and reviewed
+- PRD has been created, reviewed, and updated with "Write Useful Books" approach
+- Guide renamed to "Tana Simplified: Digital Organization for Everyone"
 - Memory bank structure has been established
 - GitHub workflow process has been defined
 - "Write Useful Books" methodology adopted for accelerated development
+- Interview and survey materials created for user research

 ## What Works
 - Project scope and goals are clearly defined
 - Target audience has been identified
-- Success metrics have been established
+- Success metrics have been established and enhanced with word-of-mouth metrics
-- Content requirements have been outlined
+- Content requirements have been outlined with value-first prioritization
 - GitHub issue tags and workflow have been documented
 - Accelerated 8-week development plan created
+- User research strategy developed (interviews + survey)

 ## What's Left to Build
 1. **Define & Design Phase (1 week)**
    - [ ] User interviews (5-7 non-technical Tana users)
+   - [ ] User survey deployment and data collection
    - [ ] Detailed table of contents with takeaways
    - [ ] Terminology glossary with plain language alternatives
    - [ ] Chapter, example, and exercise templates